November 23, 2024

 Baratunde Thurston is an Emmy-nominated multi-platform storyteller and producer operating at the intersection of race, technology, democracy, and climate.
 He is the host of the PBS television series “America Outdoors with Baratunde Thurston,” the creator and host of “How To Citizen with Baratunde” (which Apple named one of its favorite podcasts of 2020), and a founding partner of the new media startup Puck.

-Thurston serves on the boards of Build.org and the Brooklyn Public Library.
-He lives in Los Angeles, California.
+Thurston serves on the boards of Civics Unplugged and the Brooklyn Public Library and lives in Los Angeles, California.

 110 South 15th Street